-- 1. Out-Of-Class Assignments + Participation (20 %): You are expected to do the readings and come to all lectures and tutorials.
+Source Commentary + Participation (15 %): You are expected to do the readings and come to all lectures and tutorials.
 I strongly encourage you to ask questions and participate in discussion.
-You are also welcome to e-mail me questions or comments before or after class. - To help you apply the topics and readings to contemporary problems and issues, you will have to finish two out-of-class assignments and may be asked to present and discuss them during class.
+You are also welcome to e-mail me questions or comments before or after class.

+To help you apply the topics and readings to contemporary problems and issues, you will have to finish one source commentary and may be asked to present and discuss them during class.
 For these assignments you have to find sources that can be understood or investigated through the specific concepts, theories or problems discussed in the readings of that week.
 You are free in your selection, but please do not use academic articles or books!
 Sources instead could be a newspaper article, 'you-tube' clip, blogpost, movie, advertisement, song, etc. The source you chose has to be in English (or with English subtitles) and made available for all students (online link or PDF).
-As part of this assignment you will have to write a short accompanying note, in which you explain why the source you chose is related to the class readings of the week, what anthropological questions or problems it raises, or answers it provides.
-This note should be about 200 words.
-Please post this note and the source before the class session (on Sunday) on blackboard (in the discussion forum).
+As part of this assignment you will have to write a short accompanying commentary, in which you explain why the source you chose is related to our class and why it is interesting.
+This commentary should be about 200-300 words.
+Please post this source commentary on blackboard (in the discussion forum).
 Please be prepared to present and discuss your idea and thoughts during the lecture or tutorial.
-Your 'Out-Of-Class' assignment has to be for the reading of the specific class session, it cannot be for previous or upcoming weeks!
-You will have to submit two of these assignments for the semester.
-You can choose which week, but one has to be submitted before and one after the Midterm Exam.
-Please note that you will have to submit your own assignment, no group work! - 2.
-Midterm Paper (30 %): The Midterm-Exam will consist of 4 questions discussing the readings and lectures of the first half of the course (including week 8).
-The questions will be handed to you in class (8th week: March 3).
-The mid-term exam should answer each of these question separately.
-The total exam length is 2000 2500 words (excluding references).
+You can choose which week to submit the assignment, but it has to be submitted before the Midterm Exam is handed out (week 7).
+Please note that you will have to submit your own assignment, no group work!

+- 2. Midterm Paper (35 %): The Midterm-Exam will consist of 2 questions discussing the readings and lectures of the first half of the course (including week 7).
+The questions will be handed to you in class (7th week: Oct 19).
+The mid-term exam should answer each of these questions separately.
+The total exam length is 1000 1500 words (excluding references).
 Please send your answers as a word-document from your CUHK e-mail account to the instructor.
-The deadline for the instructor to receive the e-mail is Monday, Oct 25th.
+The deadline for the instructor to receive the e-mail is Wednesday, Oct 26th before class.
 Please label the document: "LastName_FirstName_Midterm." - 3.
-Final Exam (50 %): The Final Exam consists of three questions which will ask you to either apply the theories to current issues or provide extensions.
-The questions will be handed to you in the last class (15th week: April 21).
-The total exam length is 2000 2700 words (excluding references).
-E-mail your exam answers as a word-document from your CUHK e-mail account to the instructor.
-The final exam is due on Sunday, Dec 12th. via e-mail to the instructor.
-Please label the document: "LastName FirstName Midterm."
+Topic-Centered Final Essay (50 %): This course highlights how political and economic systems have largely shaped our lives our values, understanding of who we are, and imaginations of human societies.
+Yet within these powerful systems, such as capitalism and neoliberalism, some diversity, difference, and even alternatives persist and emerge in many forms.
+Inspired by these focuses, this assignment asks you to write a critical essay of a contemporary issue.
+You are encouraged to engage with news (from world news to online content), books, films, podcasts, etc. A short idea outline (less than 300 words) has to be posted on blackboard before class on November 2nd.
+The final essay should be between 1500 2000 words (excluding references).
+E-mail your Final Essay as a worddocument from your CUHK e-mail account to the instructor.
+The Final Essay is due on Sunday, Dec 11th via e-mail to the instructor.
+Please label the document: "LastName_FirstName_FinalEssay."

-VeriGuide requirements: Students are required by university policy to submit all exam papers (except the out-of-class assignemnts) to VeriGuide (https://academic.veriguide.org/academic/login_CUHK.jspx).
-An exam (midterm and final)
+VeriGuide requirements: Students are required by university policy to submit all exam papers (except the out-of-class assignments) to VeriGuide (https://academic.veriguide.org/academic/login_CUHK.jspx).
+An exam (midterm and final) assignment without a signed declaration from VeriGuide will not be graded.